openbmc/docs/designs/power-recovery.md

 instances in the system then the host instances associated with the chassis(s) with a bad `PowerStatus` will be the only ones prevented from booting.

+### Uninterruptible Power Supply (UPS)
+An application within the phosphor-power repository will monitor for UPS presence.
+If one is connected to the system then this application will monitor UPS status and monitor for the following:
+- UPS utility fail (system power has failed and UPS is providing system power)
+- UPS battery low (UPS is about to run out of power)

+If the UPS sees power has been lost and the system is running on UPS battery power then it will monitor for the power remaining in the UPS and notify the host that a shutdown is required if needed.
+This application will also be responsible for logging an error indicating the UPS backup power has been switched to and set the `PowerStatus` field to indicate a `BrownOut` scenario is present when the system can no longer remain on.

+Similar to the above brownout scenario, phosphor-state-manager will ensure a system boot is not possible if `PowerStatus` is not set to `Good`.

 ## Alternatives Considered
 None, this is a pretty basic feature that does not have a lot of alternatives (other then just not doing it).